arestivo/slides/markdown/css3.md

 # Remote Fonts

 * The *@font-face* rule specifies a custom font with which to display text.
-* The font can be loaded from a remote server making it possible to use all kind of fonts.
+* The font can be loaded from a remote server, making it possible to use all kinds of fonts.

 ```css
 @font-face {